Jesmoy02/cms-x4140-open-data-analysis/README.md

 ### Luminosity
 Scripts used to derive the effective integrated luminosity associated with the merged ntuple `muonia_all_jpsitrktrktrk_merged.root`.
 The resulting luminosity value is the one quoted in the final B⁺ mass and Δm plots.
 - `luminosity/dumpRunLumiFromTree.C`
 ROOT macro that scans the final JPsiTrkTrkTrk TTree in `muonia_all_jpsitrktrktrk_merged.root` and extracts all unique `(run, lumi)` pairs that contribute to the selected candidates.
 It writes them to a plain-text file (by default `runls_muonia.txt`), one `run lumi` pair per line, sorted.
 This file is then used as input to the subsequent scripts (JSON / `brilcalc` / CSV workflow) to compute the effective integrated luminosity used in the thesis.
+- `luminosity/runls_to_json.py`
+Python helper that converts the flat list of `(run, ls)` pairs from `runls_muonia.txt` into a JSON file in the format required by `brilcalc` (per-run lists of contiguous LS ranges).
+The default output is `runls_muonia.json`, which is used by both the CSV-based and the `brilcalc`-based luminosity determinations.
 - `luminosity/compute_effective_lumi_from_csv.py`
 Python script that computes the effective recorded integrated luminosity for the analysed muonia sample.
 It reads the `(run, ls)` coverage from `runls_muonia.json`, matches each pair to the 2011 `lumibyls` CSV files (`2011lumibyls_pxl.csv` and `2011lumibyls_hfoc.csv`), and sums the recorded luminosity in `/ub` using a pxl > hfoc priority.
 The result is printed both in `/ub` and `/pb`.
+All raw luminosity tables and `brilcalc` outputs used in this workflow are stored under `luminosity/muonia_lumi/`:
+- `luminosity/muonia_lumi_brilcalc_tag19v3_lumibyls.csv`
+Per-lumisection luminosity output from `brilcalc` for the MuOnia Run2011A selection, using the historical 2011 Open Data luminosity tag (e.g. `--normtag tag19v3 ... --byls`).
+Contains `run:fill`, LS ranges and recorded luminosity in `/ub`, restricted to the `(run, ls)` pairs listed in `runls_muonia.json`.
+- `luminosity/muonia_lumi_brilcalc_tag24v2_lumibyls.csv`
+Same as above, but produced with a more recent luminosity tag (e.g. `--normtag tag24v2 ... --byls`) and used to cross-check the stability of the effective integrated luminosity against the 19v3 configuration, LS by LS.
+- `luminosity/muonia_lumi/muonia_lumi_brilcalc_tag19v3_summary.csv`
+CSV summary produced with `brilcalc lumi` for the MuOnia Run2011A selection, using the historical 2011 Open Data normtag (`tag19v3`) and the JSON file `runls_muonia.json` as input.
+Each row corresponds to a single `run:fill` and includes the total number of lumisections (`nls`), the number of CMS lumisections (`ncms`), and the delivered/recorded integrated luminosity in `/pb`.
+This file is primarily a machine-readable counterpart to the plain-text `muonia_lumi_brilcalc_tag19v3.txt` summary.
+- `luminosity/muonia_lumi/muonia_lumi_brilcalc_tag24v2_summary.csv`
+Same `brilcalc lumi` CSV summary as above, but obtained with the more recent luminosity normtag (`tag24v2`).
+It provides a per-run comparison of delivered and recorded luminosities in `/pb` between the legacy 19v3 and the updated 24v2 calibration, for precisely the same `(run, ls)` coverage used in the analysis.
+- `luminosity/muonia_lumi/muonia_lumi_brilcalc_tag19v3_summary.txt`
+Plain-text summary produced with `brilcalc lumi` for the MuOnia Run2011A selection, using the historical 2011 Open Data normtag (`tag19v3`) and the JSON file `runls_muonia.json` as input.
+The file contains an ASCII table with one row per `run:fill`, listing the number of lumisections (`nls`), the number of CMS lumisections (`ncms`), and the delivered/recorded integrated luminosity in `/pb`.
+It is mainly kept as a human-readable reference, complementary to the machine-friendly CSV file `muonia_lumi_brilcalc_tag19v3_summary.csv`.
+- `luminosity/muonia_lumi/muonia_lumi_brilcalc_tag24v2_summary.txt`
+Same `brilcalc lumi` plain-text summary as above, but computed with the more recent luminosity normtag (`tag24v2`).
+It provides a per-run comparison of delivered and recorded luminosities in `/pb` for the same `(run, ls)` coverage.
+It is used in the thesis to quote the effective luminosity corresponding to the updated calibration.

 ### ROOT macros (fits)
 - `root_macros/fit_Bplus_mass_dm_roofit.C`
 Unbinned (non-extended) RooFit of the B⁺ candidate mass (`cand_mass_fit`) using the final merged JPsiTrkTrkTrk ntuple (`muonia_all_jpsitrktrktrk_merged.root`).
 The macro reconstructs the J/ψφK⁺ system from the stored kinematics, applies the Δm window (`m(μμKK) − m(μμ)` in [1.008, 1.568] GeV) and an explicit B-mass window ([5.15, 5.45] GeV), and then fits the resulting `cand_mass_fit` distribution with a Gaussian signal plus a 2nd-order Chebyshev background.
 Two scenarios are produced: (i) floating mean and sigma, and (ii) mean fixed to the PDG B⁺ mass and sigma floating.
 The macro saves PNG/PDF plots and prints a summary of the fitted signal fraction, estimated signal yield, mean, and width.
 - `root_macros/fit_dm_twoRelBW_ps.C`
 RooFit model for the Δm spectrum, defined as \(m(\mu^+\mu^-K^+K^-) - m(\mu^+\mu^-)\), using the merged JPsiTrkTrkTrk ntuple.
 It reconstructs \(J/\psi\phi\) candidates, builds Δm in the window [1.008, 1.568] GeV, optionally applies an efficiency weight from `efficiency_vs_dm.root`, and performs an extended fit with two S-wave relativistic Breit–Wigner signals (mass-dependent widths, convolved with a common Gaussian resolution) plus a three-body phase-space background.
 It produces the plot `dm_twoRelBW_ps {png, pdf}` and stores the rebinned histogram in `filtered_dm.root`.